 A Life Well Lived celebrates the extraordinary stories and experiences of the Third Agers (all the interviewees are over the age of 70).
 Some of which are being told for the first time.

-The first series, which comes out on the 2nd of September 2019, will feature a 1952 Olympic medal winner, a couple who both served time on Death Row following wrongful convictions , a survivor of the Nazi regime, and many more astonishing tales that deserve to be heard by the many.
+In series one you will hear the incredible stories of a 1952 Olympic medal winner, a couple who both served time on death row following wrongful convictions , a survivor of the Nazi regime, and many more astonishing tales that deserve to be heard by the many.

-With the support of leading charity, The University of The Third Age, three of our interviewees are current U3A members.
+With the support of leading charity, The U3A, three of our interviewees are current U3A members.

-Looking around her Grandmother’s nursing home at other residents, many of whom seemed to be unvisited and unheard Constance began to think about the lives they have lived and the stories they had to tell.
+After a visit to her care home, Constance began to think about the lives of the other residents and the stories they had to tell.

-Constance spent three years at the Sunday Express, most recently as a News & Features writer, interviewing celebrities, authors, ex-convicts and people from all walks of life.
+Constance spent three years at the Sunday Express, as a News & Features writer.
 In 2018 Constance left the Express to re-train as a Therapist.

 Through A Life Well Lived, Constance hopes to give a platform to extraordinary stories that transcend age and in doing so encourage young and old to keep talking and sharing experiences.